blainegarrett/learn/databases/introduction.md

 ## What is a Database?
-Loosly defined, a database is an organized collection of data stored and accessed electronically from a computer system.
+Loosely defined, a database is an organized collection of data stored and accessed electronically from a computer system.
 A spreadsheet could be considered a database as could a website.
-However, more commonly, databases refer to a specific system of data storage and retrival.
-These typically run on their own server and are specifically optimized for data retrival and often complex querying.
+However, more commonly, databases refer to a specific system of data storage and retrieval.
+These typically run on their own server and are specifically optimized for data retrieval and often complex querying.

 ## Types of Databases
 There are several types of databases - the most popular include *relational* databases, *document/object* databases and *graph* databases.
 Each exist to address a specific problem.
-For this series, we will focus specicifically on relational databases.
+For this series, we will focus specifically on relational databases.

 ## What is a Relational Database
 Relational databases may contain multiple *tables* consisting of rows of data.
 These tables can *relate* to each other in various ways that allow us to perform powerful queries and maintain data integrity.